Accounts section

 Balance History

-This interactive visualization allows you to view a borrower’s cash flow by account, with options to see a daily, weekly, or monthly history.
+This interactive visualization allows you to view a merchant's cash flow by account, with options to see a daily, weekly, or monthly history.
 You can also export the visualization and its underlying data.
 It helps you quickly identify any spikes, declines, or gaps in the balance that may require closer examination.

 Revenue vs. Expense

-This interactive visualization allows you to see a borrower’s Revenue (income) vs. Expense (spending) and helps lenders assess the financial health of borrowers and identify trends in their income and expenditures.
+This interactive visualization allows you to see a merchant's Revenue (income) vs. Expense (spending) and helps lenders assess the financial health of merchants and identify trends in their income and expenditures.
 All transactions tagged as revenue can be viewed and managed on the Transactions page, where you can also add or remove transactions to include or exclude them from revenue calculations.
 To learn more about the Transaction page, see the Transactions section.

 Summary by Transaction Tag